Staff Working Paper No. 968

 By David Ronicle

-This paper brings together modern empirical techniques, a sign-restricted structural vector autoregression, with contemporary high frequency data to answer an old question – what role did macroeconomic policy play in Britain’s high unemployment and deflation in the years 1919 to 1938.
-Its specific innovation is to draw on a previously little-used weekly publication of public finance statistics, allowing the roles of taxation, public spending and monetary policy to be assessed side-by-side in a coherent framework.
-In a period of particularly unsettled policy the paper finds that policy shocks, both monetary and fiscal, made a material contribution to variation in prices and unemployment – and these played a central role in the two great recessions of the period, modern Britain’s most severe.
-Other policy choices could have delivered better outcomes for prices and unemployment – but these would have required making different choices in the face of conflicting objectives and some sharp trade-offs.
+This paper brings together modern empirical techniques with contemporary high-frequency data to fill two prominent gaps in the literature on Britain’s interwar years: what were the quantitative effects of monetary policy on unemployment and prices in the years 1919 to 1938; and, how did that compare to the effects of fiscal policy?
+Its specific innovation is to draw on a previously little-used weekly publication of public finance statistics, allowing the roles of monetary policy, taxation and public spending to be assessed side-by-side in a coherent framework – a structural vector autoregression identified with sign restrictions.
+In a period of particularly unsettled policy, I find that policy shocks, both monetary and fiscal, made a material contribution to variation in prices and unemployment and played a central role in the two great recessions of the period, modern Britain’s most severe.
+Other macroeconomic policy choices could have delivered better outcomes for prices and unemployment, but this would have required making different choices in the face of conflicting objectives and some sharp trade-offs.